startripleai/vortical-quantum-gravity/BLACKHOLE_DYNAMICS.md

 ## 🛸 2.
 Equatorial Lateral Reflection (Elastic Deflection)

-When a test particle or spacecraft enters the horizon along the equatorial plane (or any non-zero angular momentum trajectory), it encounters an absolute geometric barrier before reaching the core center.
+When a test particle enters the horizon along the equatorial plane (or any non-zero angular momentum trajectory), it encounters an absolute geometric barrier before reaching the core center.

 ### Mechanical Mechanics
 As the particle falls deeper into the sub-horizon zone, the extreme volume compression drives up the localized grid strain.
 This interaction alters the particle’s internal phase-locking parameters, causing its emergent rest mass to expand exponentially.